 How is it treated?

-There are a number of options for treatment and your dermatologist will take into consideration where the patch is on your body as well as the size, thickness, and number of patches you have before deciding on the most appropriate procedure.
+There are a number of treatment options and your dermatologist will take into consideration where the patch is on your body, as well as the size, thickness and number of patches you have before deciding on the most appropriate procedure.

 They will also consider how well your skin is likely to heal afterwards – for example, skin on the lower legs tends to be tight, fragile and slow to heal.